 This style of using the blue color for coloring and shading reminds me of my early days of tangling.

-One daily prompt, featuring Dingbatz, from new Zentangle’s Project pack 14.
+One daily prompt, featuring Dingsplatz, from new Zentangle’s Project Pack 14.
 There were many beautiful proposals.

 One of the pages of my Khadi sketchbook.
 I decided to dedicate this sketchbook to exploring Zentangle’s original tangles.